FAQ

 • Cross-continental collaboration: your project needs to promote collaboration between African and European youth and address shared challenges.
 You will need to demonstrate a clear common goal and explain how this cooperation is beneficial for both.

-• Marginalised youth: make sure your project has a strong emphasis on benefitting marginalized groups while reflecting on how your organisation is suited to work with these groups.
+• Marginalised youth: make sure your project has a strong emphasis on benefitting marginalised groups while reflecting on how your organisation is suited to work with these groups.

 • Sustainability: you will have to explain the continuity of your project after the end of the grant period.
 In other words, how you foresee your activities to continue or for the results of your activities to create change after the project period ends.

-Please read the [funding manual – available soon] for more information.
+Please read the [funding manual] for more information.

-All application are due on the stated date 16 March 2025 by midnight CET.
+All applications are due on the stated date 15 February 2026 by midnight CET.
 Applications received later than the stated date and time will not be considered.

-It is expected that the assessment process of applications will take about six weeks.
-Therefore, you can expect to hear from us during May 2025.
+It is expected that the assessment process of applications will take about eight to ten weeks.
+Therefore, you can expect to hear from us during April or May 2025.
 An announcement will also be made on the Power2Voices platform for you to check your emails.

 AU-EU Youth Voices Lab – Power of the Collective